Bias Correction with Jackknife, Bootstrap, and Taylor Series: Introduction

 \begin{condition}[Bounded coefficients condition] We say that the jackknife coefficients $C_i$ in~(\ref{eqn.ciexpressions}) satisfy the \emph{bounded coefficients condition} with parameter $C$ if there exists a constant $C$ that only depends on $r$ such that

 \end{condition}

 One motivation for Condition~\ref{condi.boundedcoeffcondition} is the following.
 Observe that

-Viewing $\mathbb{E}_p[f(\hat{p}_{n_i})]$ as an operator that maps $f$ to a polynomial, it is an approximation to $f(p)$, which, by the Bernstein theorem~\cite[Chap.
-7]{alon2004probabilistic} in fact $\lim_{n\to \infty}\| \mathbb{E}_p f(\hat{p}_{n}) - f(p) \|_\infty = 0$ for any continuous function $f$ on $[0,1]$.
+Viewing $\mathbb{E}_p[f(\hat{p}_{n_i})]$ as an operator that maps $f$ to a polynomial, it is an approximation to $f(p)$, which is the \emph{Bernstein} polynomial~\cite[Chapter 10]{devore1993constructive}.
+It follows from the Bernstein theorem~\cite[Chap.
+7]{alon2004probabilistic} that $\lim_{n\to \infty}\| \mathbb{E}_p f(\hat{p}_{n}) - f(p) \|_\infty = 0$ for any continuous function $f$ on $[0,1]$.
 Then, one can view the $r$-jackknife as a linear combination of operators.
 In this sense, Condition~\ref{condi.boundedcoeffcondition} assures that the linear combination as a new operator has bounded norm that is independent of $n$.

 The following theorem quantifies the performance of the general $r$-jackknife under the bounded coefficients condition in Condition~\ref{condi.boundedcoeffcondition}.

 \begin{theorem} Suppose $\{C_i\}_{1\leq i\leq r}$ satisfies Condition~\ref{condi.boundedcoeffcondition} with parameter $C$.
 Suppose $r\geq 1$ is a fixed integer.
 Let $\hat{f}_r$ denote the general $r$-jackknife in~(\ref{eqn.generalrjackknifedef}).
 Then, for any $f\in C[0,1]$, the following is true. \begin{enumerate} \item